- > How to check your heart rate with Apple Watch

 If your Apple Watch fulfils the criteria above it can display your current heart rate, resting heart rate and walking heart rate.

-There are a few ways to see you current heart rate:
+There are a few ways to see your current heart rate:

-- Press the Digital Crown on the side of the Watch and tap on the Heart icon.
+- Press the Digital Crown on the side of the watch, scroll up or down until you see Heart Rate, and tap it.

-- Press the side button to view your Favourite apps (these can be most recently opened, or ones you have chosen to appear here).
+- Press the side button to view the dock containing your favourite apps (these can be most recently opened, or ones you have chosen to appear here).
 We explain how to add apps to the Dock here.

-- You can also access heart rate directly from the Watch face if you choose a Watch face that offers complications.
+- You can also access heart rate directly from the watch face if you've got the right complication.
 By default the Modular face, the Simple face, Motion, and the Kaleidoscope face offer a Heart Rate complication but you can also add the Heart Rate complication to other Watch Faces.
 We explain how to add Heart Rate to the Watch Face here.

-You can watch your heart rate in real time if you open the Heart Rate app, or if you add the Heart rate to your watch face.
+You can watch your heart rate in real time if you open the Heart Rate app, or if you add Heart Rate to your watch face.

 The Modular face, the Simple face, Motion, or the Kaleidoscope face all offer Heart Rate as a default option.